amyami187/effective_dimension/README.md

 distribution of eigenvalues for models of increasing input size = [4, 6, 8, 10] and fixed output size = 2.
 - The classical architectures are chosen from a brute force search and specified in the script.

-### Fisher_rao_norm_calcs
-- To calculate the Fisher-Rao norm, we train the models and use the parameter set produced after training (saved as `opt_params`).
-To ensure the results are robust, we train the models multiple times and compute the average Fisher-Rao norm.
-- The raw data is stored in the data folder, with code to generate it in the generate_data folder.
-The average Fisher-Rao norm for each model is contained in the Supplementary Information in Table 1.

 ### Generalisation_plots
 - In this experiment, we train a classical neural network 100 times over an increasing percentage of randomised labels.
 We then calculate the effective dimension once the model has trained to zero loss each time.
 We also calculate the loss on the test data.